arkane-systems/genie/README.md

 ## BUGS

-1. This breaks _pstree_ and other _/proc_-walking tools that count on everything being a hild of pid 1, because entering the namespace with a shell or other process leaves that process with a ppid of 0.
+1. This breaks _pstree_ and other _/proc_-walking tools that count on everything being a child of pid 1, because entering the namespace with a shell or other process leaves that process with a ppid of 0.
 To the best of my knowledge, I can't set the ppid of a process, and if I'm wrong about that, please send edification and pull requests to be gratefully accepted.

+2. genie -c, in the process of setting the correct gid for the command to run under, drops the user's supplementary groups.
+Being worked on.

-2. It is considerably clunkier than I'd like it to be, inasmuch as you have to invoke genie every time to get inside the bottle, either manually (replacing, for example, _wsl [command]_ with _wsl genie -c [command]_), or by using your own shortcut in place of the one WSL gives you for the distro, using which will put you _outside_ the bottle.
+3. It is considerably clunkier than I'd like it to be, inasmuch as you have to invoke genie every time to get inside the bottle, either manually (replacing, for example, _wsl [command]_ with _wsl genie -c [command]_), or by using your own shortcut in place of the one WSL gives you for the distro, using which will put you _outside_ the bottle.
 Pull requests, etc.